 Artificial intelligence is one technology that is becoming increasingly widespread in the wildfire detection business, with numerous private sector companies joining the effort, and states across the West implementing new technologies.

-Companies like FireScout employ fire-spotting cameras connected to AI technology that can detect smoke and potential fire activity over a vast landscape in the West.
+Alchera X has developed its FireScout AI technology to employ fire-spotting cameras that can detect smoke and potential fire activity over a vast landscape in the West.
 In the case of FireScout, AI-generated detections are confirmed by a human and quickly passed on to local fire crews.

 Pano AI employs similar technology, which was recently deployed in the Tetons, near the Idaho-Wyoming border.

-Other systems like ALERTWildfire, which is a consortium of The University of Nevada, Reno, and the University of Oregon, deploy a system of fire cameras and associated tools to help firefighters detect and locate ignitions, as well as monitor fire behavior and help boost situational awareness.
+Other systems like ALERTWildfire, which is a consortium of The University of Nevada, Reno, and the University of Oregon, deploy a wide range of technologies, including a system of fire cameras and associated tools, to help firefighters detect and locate ignitions, as well as monitor fire behavior and help boost situational awareness.

 Other new technologies, like one displayed by the Department of Homeland Security in Colorado recently, include advanced sensors that “smell” the presence of wildfire in its earliest stages.